Assorted cupcakes (Incomplete: max_output_tokens)

 Method

-1. Combine egg whites and sugar in the bowl of a stand mixer.
+1. Combine the egg whites and sugar in the bowl of a stand mixer.

-2. Set the bowl over a saucepan of simmering water, not touching the water.
+2. Set the bowl over a saucepan of simmering water, making sure the bowl does not touch the water.

-3. Whisk until the mixture reaches 160 F and feels smooth between your fingers.
+3. Whisk constantly until the mixture reaches 160 F and feels smooth when rubbed between your fingers.

-4. Move the bowl to the mixer and whip to stiff, glossy peaks.
-Let it cool slightly.
+4. Move the bowl to the mixer and whip on medium-high until stiff, glossy peaks form.

-5. Add butter a few pieces at a time, beating until smooth.
+5. Let the mixture cool slightly, then add the butter a few pieces at a time.

 Notes

 If the frosting looks curdled, keep beating.
-If it turns soupy, chill the bowl for 10 minutes, then whip again.
-This is one of the most adaptable balanced icing ideas because it can be flavored with espresso, citrus zest, almond extract, or melted chocolate.
+If it becomes too soft, chill the bowl for about 10 minutes and whip again.
+Swiss meringue buttercream is one of the most useful less sweet frosting recipes because it offers structure without the sharp sugar hit of American buttercream.

-Best uses: vanilla layer cake, berry cake, lemon cake.
+Best uses: vanilla layer cake, berry cake, lemon cake, almond cake.

-Cream cheese frosting already leans less sweet than many buttercreams because tang cuts through sugar.
-The challenge is structure.
-If you reduce the sugar too far, it can become loose.
-The trick is to keep enough powdered sugar for body while emphasizing cream cheese, butter, and salt.
+Cream cheese frosting is already naturally less sweet than many buttercreams because the tang of cream cheese cuts through the sugar.
+That makes it one of the most popular choices for bakers who want balance.
+The challenge is structure: if you reduce the sugar too much, the frosting can become soft or loose.
+The key is to keep enough powdered sugar for stability while letting the cream cheese flavor remain prominent.

 Ingredients